mattrobineau/elgato-pedal-controller-linux/README.md

 Run this so you don't have to reboot your computer to get the new group applied to your user:

-`udevadm control --reload-rules && udevadm trigger`
+`sudo udevadm control --reload-rules && sudo udevadm trigger`

 ## Build
 `cargo build`